bordoley/reactive-js/docs/interfaces/containers.EnumeratorContainer.TypeClass.md

 Determines whether all the members of an Container satisfy the predicate.
-The predicate function is invoked for each element in the Container until the it returns false, or until the end of the Containers.
+The predicate function is invoked for each element in the Container until the it returns false, or until the end of the Container.

 #### Type parameters